acm-uic/simple-ts-clock/README.md

 ### Demo Mode
 Demo mode works like offline mode but displays demo information instead of real data from apis.
 It can be activated by going to `/demo` path.

+### Only QR Codes Mode
+To show only QR codes, got to the `/only-qr-codes` path.
+This is currently the only way to see the QR codes, but this will change in a future version - they will be visible in all modes.

 ### Configuration
 To override the default config, you can use the URL GET parameters or by pressing `c` to open the config options.